dror27/dk-shack/vol2/songs/en/Alpha Mike Foxtrot.md

 With talking heads that sing on command\
 Roar as you may, we can’t hear a sound\
 \
-The past is gone, present perfect it is, \
+The past is gone, present perfect it is \
 With our newly appointed constellation of queers\
 Just be a sport, come join us down at the bar\
 On the corner of something stupid and our trash-talking czar\